Why have a Reading for Pleasure Policy

 Before creating the policy make sure you have the full support of senior management.
 This is absolutely essential for the ultimate success of any whole- school library programme and also helps overcome any opposition/ problems.
 Ideally the librarian should not be left to formulate the policy alone either, this should be done with other reading enthusiasts such as the Head of English, members(s) of the SMT and/or the library committee (if there is one) .

 The Reading Connects audit tools for schools could provide a useful framework for both developing the policy and an action plan for the future.

 What should a Reading for Pleasure Policy include?

-A School Reading for Pleasure Policy or Statement should include the following:
+According to the NUT a School Reading for Pleasure Policy or Statement should include the following:

 - a statement on who/what the policy is for

 - a clear outline of the difference between the Reading for Pleasure Policy and the school English or Literacy Policy: this is absolutely necessary as literacy includes not just reading but speaking, listening and writing skills as well; it focuses mainly on the development and mechanics of these skills, whereas reading for pleasure focuses on individual choice and reading that is done primarily for enjoyment.
 Reading is a life skill something we all do everyday, it is not just a classroom activity.

 - a statement on the value of reading for pleasure and how it links to wider academic, social and emotional development: use authoritative and recent research and quote from these sources in order to give clear evidence of its impact and benefits